Arachnid/uscc/index.md

 # Submission guidelines and deadline

 Email submissions to underhanded-submissions@solidity.cc.
 Entries should consist of a ZIP file containing a README describing your submission and how it works (spoilers included), and one or more Solidity files.

+The entirety of your entry must be submitted under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/) license.
+You must not submit anything that cannot be submitted under that license.

 Please do not include identifying information in the ZIP file; entries will be sent to judges anonymously.

  - July 1, 2017: Submissions open
  - July 31, 2017: Submissions close